Tipu rebellion: Social

-Shortly after 29 May 1652, Bacalar and the Mayan families still loyal to the villa were removed to Pacha, and in the 1660s still further inland to Chunhuhub.
+Shortly after 29 May 1652, Bacalar and the Maya families still loyal to the villa were removed to Pacha, and in the 1660s still further inland to Chunhuhub.
 The villa's original site (on Lake Bacalar) was not resettled until the second quarter of 1727.
 Tipu and its allies did not assent to Spanish authority until the second or third quarter of 1695.

 Scholarly

 Diego López de Cogolludo first brought the rebellion to light in 1688.

 It was noted in the 1639 manuscript by Francisco de Cárdenas Valencia, first published in 1937, and rigorously explored by Grant D. Jones's archival work, published in 1989.